Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

 \subsubsection{Histograms}

 We now wish to go further and study the redshift distribution of galaxies.
-Although RDDs provides some command to build histograms, we will show that it is much more efficient to design a function using dataframes capabilities.
-We use a standard \texttt{mapReduce} method: \begin{enumerate} \item add a new column to the dataframe containing the bin number, \item group the data by this number, \item count the number of values in each group, \item sort the bin index by ascending order. \end{enumerate}
+Although RDDs provides some command to build histograms, we will show that it is much more efficient to design a function using dataframes capabilities, as follows \begin{enumerate} \item add a new column to the dataframe containing the bin number, \item group the data by this number, \item count the number of values in each group, \item sort the bin index by ascending order. \end{enumerate}